pablojimeno/code-rails/guide_you_in_building_a_real_app.md

 Follow along, and we will guide you through creation of your own portfolio site, utilizing core features of the Rails web app framework and ecosystem.

-The rest of this introduction talks a little about
+The rest of this introduction talks a little about how we will run class.